troymessina/PhysicsArtOfModeling/01Introduction.md

 In 1859, Urbain Le Verrier also noted that Mercury's orbit around the Sun is different than that predicted by Newton's theory.
 Again, a new planet was proposed, "Vulcan", but that planet was never discovered and the deviation of Mercury's orbit from Newton's prediction remained unexplained until 1915, when Albert Einstein introduced a new, more complete, theory of gravity, called "General Relativity".
 This is a good example of the scientific method; although the discovery of Neptune was consistent with Newton's theory, it did not prove that the theory is correct, only that it correctly described the motion of Uranus.
 The discrepancy that arose when looking at Mercury ultimately showed that Newtons' theory of gravity fails to provide a proper description of planetary orbits in the proximity of very massive objects (Mercury is the closest planet to the Sun).

 :::{tip} Checkpoint
-What did the inability to find the planet Vulcan show:}
+What did the inability to find the planet Vulcan show:
 1. It showed that Newton's model of Mercury was correct.
 2. It showed that Newton's theory did not correctly describe the orbits of all planets.
 3. It showed that the technology at the time was inadequate.